misa198/dell-latitude-5570-hackintosh/README.md

 This is the Hackintosh Opencore EFI for the DELL Latitude E5570.
 Available for some DELL Latitude E5470 models. ([See more](https://github.com/misa198/dell-latitude-e5570-hackintosh/issues/9))

+This EFI is for `Sonoma`.
+If you want to use for `Big Sur/Monterey`, please use [this](https://github.com/misa198/dell-latitude-5570-hackintosh/releases/tag/1.5.2)

 ## Specs

 <p><i>This is spec of my laptop.
 This EFI can be used for all of DELL Latitude E5570</i></p>